-The Continence Aids Payment Scheme provides people with severe and permanent incontinence with a direct payment to help them buy continence aid products.
+The Continence Aids Payment Scheme helps people with severe and permanent incontinence buy continence aid products.

-The Essential Medical Equipment Payment helps with the additional running costs of essential medical equipment or medically required heating and cooling.
+The Essential Medical Equipment Payment helps with the extra running costs of essential medical equipment or medically needed heating and cooling.

 Medicare payments and services